Bail set in deadly Vegas apartment fire manslaughter case

-LAS VEGAS (AP) - A property owner and an associate can be freed on bail while they face manslaughter and criminal neglect charges following a fire last December that killed six people and became the deadliest residential fire in Las Vegas city history, a judge decided Tuesday.
+LAS VEGAS (AP) - A property owner and his associate can be free on bail while they face manslaughter and criminal neglect charges following a fire last December that killed six people and became the deadliest residential fire in Las Vegas city history, a judge decided Tuesday.

-Alpine Motel Apartments owner Adolfo Orozco-Garcia can be freed on $50,000 bail and co-defendant Malinda Mier can be freed on $10,000, Judge Ann Zimmerman said.
+Alpine Motel Apartments owner Adolfo Orozco-Garcia’s attorney said he can raise the $50,000 bail amount and co-defendant Malinda Mier’s lawyer said she can pay $10,000 to be freed.

 Neither Orozco-Garcia nor Mier entered a plea ahead of an Aug.
 18 preliminary hearing on 21 felony charges that, combined, could put each in prison for nearly 50 years.

+Judge Ann Zimmerman ordered restrictions including electronic monitoring, surrender of passports and no contact with fire victims or witnesses.

-Mier’s defense attorney, Kristina Wildeveld, said her client will plead not guilty and wants a public airing of evidence rather than a grand jury review of the case.
+Mier’s defense attorney, Kristina Wildeveld, said later her client will plead not guilty and wants a public airing of evidence rather than a grand jury review of the case.

 Orozco-Garcia’s attorneys have said he’ll fight the charges.
+They blame a former live-in property manager for the deaths.

 Orozco-Garcia and Mier are accused of putting tenants at risk at the aging former downtown motel where fire broke out before dawn in a first-floor unit on a chilly winter night.
-Some residents reported using ovens for heat and climbing out of second- and third-story windows to escape smoke and flames.
+Some residents reported having used ovens for heat and climbing out of second- and third-story windows to escape smoke and flames.

-Investigators reported finding inoperable fire exits, doors and alarms, plus faulty heating systems in some apartments.
+Investigators reported finding inoperable fire exits, doors and alarms, along with faulty heating systems in some apartments.

+Defense attorney Paola Armeni, representing Orozco-Garcia, said he also wants a public hearing of the evidence that led to additional felony charges alleging that he wielded a gun and offered money to two witness in the case to prevent them from talking to authorities.

+“These two people who claim Adolfo intimidated them are not being truthful,” Armeni said.
+“We want the opportunity to demonstrate that right away.”

 Sign up for Daily Newsletters